crits by Jamie, Christian, and Sabrina

 The placement of images, sketches, and flats are laid out professionally and consistently with the exception of fabric swatches.
 They are cut and placed crooked.
 The color chips are also cut inconsistently in size and shape.

-4. Do all boards appear clean, neat, and legible?
+4. Do all boards appear clean, neat, and legible?Yes, all board are neat, clean and legible.

 Yes - very clean, neat and legible